-When designing Texas OnCourse’s offerings, we did a lot of research into what counselors and students wanted to know about college and career prep.
+When designing Texas OnCourse’s offerings, we did a lot of research into what students, their families, and counselors/advisers wanted to know about college and career prep.
 One of our findings stood out:

 We get it!
-While the Common App makes it easier to apply to many colleges, including most Ivy League schools and many private colleges across the nation, that doesn’t make the college application process simple.
-Fortunately, in addition to our training module on the Common App, we have included 3 top tips for students as well as for counselors, parents and guardians below.
+While the Common App makes it easier to apply to many colleges, including Ivy League and private colleges, it doesn’t make the college application process simple.
+Fortunately, in addition to our training module on the Common App, we have compiled helpful tips for students and for the adults in their lives.

-Make sure that you understand the difference between Early Decision, Early Application and Regular Decision.
+Understand the difference between Early Decision, Early Application, and Regular Decision.

 Don’t get too bogged down in essay topics; find your strengths and apply them.

-With 1 requisite and 6 optional essay topics, plus individual schools’ supplemental essays, TIME magazine suggests a student could in theory submit up to 22 essays via Common App.
+Adding up one required and six optional essay topics, plus individual schools’ supplemental essays, TIME magazine suggests a student could, in theory, submit up to 22 essays via Common App.
 Don’t be daunted!
-Think about what makes you a talented and unique candidate, and be sure to share anecdotes that support each of those qualities.
-Then, use the essay prompts as guides to re-package those stories to meet each college’s expectations.
+Think about what makes you a talented and unique candidate and share anecdotes that express each of those qualities.
+Then, use the essay prompts as guides to repackage those stories to meet each college’s expectations.

 More information on how to best market yourself in essays is available in the TIME article we referenced above.

-Have essays and resume on hand to copy and paste.
+Have your essay and resume text on hand to copy and paste.

-A frustration many students run into when writing in the Common App is that your session can time out when you’re writing an essay or filling out your list of extracurriculars and accomplishments.
-That’s why it’s best to have your college resume on hand to copy and paste from, and also to write your essays in a word processor and copy and paste.
+A frustration many students run into with the Common App is the session timing out when writing an essay or filling out the list of extracurricular activities and accomplishments.
+That’s why it’s best to write your essays and resume in a word processor and have the text on hand to copy and paste.

 This and other tips to make sure your essays are well formatted are available on the Common App website.

-All of the below suggestions are taken from our Common App training module, one of three modules we released in July.
+The suggestions below are taken from our Common App training module.

-To aid your students, create a practice account.
+To help your students, create a practice account.

-The folks at Common App know that parents, guardians, counselors and teachers need to see the Common Application in order to help their students.
-Rather than signing up for a real account, families and educators can sign up for their own “practice account.”
-Sign up as an education professional or a parent/guardian to check out essay topics, requisite info, and more to help students prepare before they even sign up.
+The folks at Common App know that parents, guardians, counselors, and teachers need to see the Common Application in order to help their students.
+Rather than signing up for a real account, families and educators can sign up for their own practice account.
+Sign up as an education professional or a parent/guardian to check out essay topics, required info, and more to help students prepare before they even sign up.

-Each applicant is required to make a decision on the FERPA (Family Educational Rights and Privacy Act) Authorization Release Form.
-The FERPA Authorization Release form gives students the option to waive their right to review confidential letters of recommendation submitted on their behalf.
-Make sure you understand where the FERPA release form is - perhaps by trying it out on your practice account - so you can help your student find this requisite piece of information, and make an informed decision regarding privacy.
+Each applicant is required to make a decision on the FERPA (Family Educational Rights and Privacy Act) Authorization Release form.
+This form gives students the option to waive their right to review confidential letters of recommendation submitted on their behalf.
+Make sure you understand where the FERPA release form is – perhaps by trying it out on your practice account – so you can help your student find it and make an informed decision regarding privacy.